MariusVladDumitru/MicroRTS/README.md

     -   ```shell
         MicroRTS.py setup
         ```
-        Prepares the shell to work with MicroRTS by executing Setup.bat or Setup.sh and adds the ```<PROJECT_ROOT>/scripts``` folder to path.
+        Prepares the shell to work with MicroRTS by executing RunSetup.bat and adds the ```<PROJECT_ROOT>/scripts``` folder to path.
 Explore the idea of automatically adding the JAVA_HOME path by either directly asking the user or figuring out on his own where Java JDK is installed.:

     -   ```shell
         MicroRTS.py build